direpanda37/slice_to_3d/README.md

 ## workfow overview

+*Implemented in main_create_3d_volume.ipynb with support code in model.py and data.py*

 Using electron microscopy (vEM) cell images to create a 3D model is as follows:
 - Take a stack of vEM slices of tissue and
   - pre-process the images as needed and scale them to 512x512